 Welcome to Pack 128!

-The leadership would like to give you a little information to help you (and your son) get off to a good start.
+The leadership would like to give you a little information to help you (and your son or daughter) get off to a good start.
 If you have already come to your first Pack Meeting then you probably already know a few of these things.

 The next level is the Pack:

 The leader of the Pack is the Cubmaster and he has also an Assistant Cubmaster.
 The responsibility of the Cubmaster and his assistant is to run the pack meetings.
 There is also a Committee who are responsible for organizing the pack meetings, outings and awards.
 They are also responsible for maintaining the roster and treasury.

 Below that level is the Den.
 Your son will be assigned a den based on his grade level.